xapian/xapian/xapian-bindings/php/docs/index.rst

 convert to an integer, ``(string)`` to string, ``(double)`` to a floating point number.

-With version 1.2.6 and later, you can subclass Xapian classes in PHP and virtual methods defined in PHP are called from C++ in the way you'd expect.
+You can subclass Xapian classes in PHP and virtual methods defined in PHP are called from C++ in the way you'd expect.

 PHP has a lot of reserved words of various sorts, which sadly clash with common method names.
 Because of this ``empty()`` methods of various